pyexcel/pyexcel-xls/README.rst

 Installation
 ================================================================================

-You can install it via pip:
+You can install pyexcel-xls via pip:

 .. code-block:: bash